nwg/racket-wiki/SoC-Ideas-2012.md

 ---

-### DrRacket support for git ###
+### Project support for DrRacket ###
-* Summary: Build a DrRacket plugin/tool that allows integration with git.
-* Benefits: Better support for core developers, brings DrRacket closer to other IDEs, possibly teaching benefits.
+* Summary: DrRacket currently lacks a way to organize files into projects.
+This project would aim to develop a lightweight [optional] project functionality.
+* Benefits: Makes DrRacket more viable as a non-teaching IDE, possible benefits in education.
-* Requirements: familiarity with C (for FFI binding to libgit), functional programming and OO experience.
-Ideally experience with GUI programming.
+* Requirements: Experience with functional programming and GUI programming.
 * Possible mentors: Asumu Takikawa
+* Other:

+---

+### Git library for Racket ###
+* Summary: Build a Racket library that allows interaction with git repositories.
+* Benefits: Will make it easier to write scripts for development, Racket-based git tools in the future.
+* Requirements: familiarity with C (if binding to libgit), functional programming and OO experience.
+* Possible mentors:
 * Other: Some work on git bindings can be found [here](https://github.com/jarnaldich/racket-git).

 ---